Zemfira: 1999–2005

-2007–present
+2007–2016

-On 14 February 2007, a collection of music videos Zemfira.DVD was released.
+On 14 February 2007, a collection of music videos, Zemfira.DVD, was released.
 It contains all the singer's clips, except AIDS and Traffic.

 In May and June 2007, Zemfira embarked on a short concert tour titled 'Déjà Vu', with performances held in smaller venues (clubs and small theatres).
 The tour culminated with a Moscow performance at the Green Theatre which was filmed by Renata Litvinova.
 The tour program focused on stylish remakes of the singer's top hits, often reworked in styles such as jazz, ska, bossa nova, and blues.
 A new album, Thank You (Спасибо), was released at the beginning of October.
 It is described by Zemfira herself as 'very positive', in contrast to what she terms the 'restlessness' of Vendetta.

 The concert movie Green Theatre in Zemfira, which mixes Zemfira's monologues with selected songs shot during her live performance at the open air show in Moscow, was released in several Russian digital movie theatres on 21 February 2008.
 Later it was also released on DVD and Blu-ray.

-The final concert in support of Thank You was staged on 1 April 2008 at the Olimpiysky stadium in Moscow; some journalists considered it as the best performance in her career.
+The final concert promoting Thank You was held on 1 April 2008 at the Olimpiysky stadium in Moscow; some journalists considered it as the best performance in her career.
 Later in June Zemfira was awarded an independent Steppenwolf prize established by a musical critic Artemy Troitsky.
 She won in two categories: The Best Performance (for the Olimpiysky show) and The Best Album (Thank You).
 The movie-concert Green Theatre in Zemfira by Litvinova was named the best musical movie of the year.

 On 21 March 2009, an album of b-sides Z-Sides leaked into the net.

-In June 2010, Zemfira wrote on her official website: "vacation is over" and announced a mini-tour in support of a deluxe-edition of her first three albums (Zemfira, PMML and 14 Weeks of Silence).
+In June 2010, Zemfira wrote on her official website: "vacation is over" and announced a mini-tour to promote a deluxe-edition of her first three albums (Zemfira, PMML and 14 Weeks of Silence).
 On 1 August she performed a set of 4 songs on the closing concert of a pop-music contest New Wave.
 It was her first performance since January 2009.
 The arrangements of this set were used in the mini-tour in September that included 5 cities: Saint-Petersburg, Yekaterinburg, Minsk, Kyiv and Moscow.
 Critics admitted that her old songs became more rhythmic and resembled demo-versions due to the new minimalistic style of arrangements.
 In October Zemfira took part in two tribute concerts "20 Years without KINO" in Moscow and Saint-Petersburg that were dedicated to the memory of Viktor Tsoi.
 Her gig of four covers on Tsoi's songs was seen by some journalists as the most noticeable performance in the program.